Cookies help us deliver our services.

 How to Get to Atami and the Izu Peninsula:

-• From Tokyo, Atami Station is only 45 minutes away on the Tokaido-Sanyo Shinkansen, which is covered by the Japan Rail Pass.
+• By train: From Tokyo, Atami Station is only 45 minutes away on the Tokaido-Sanyo Shinkansen, which is covered by the Japan Rail Pass.

 • The Jogasaki coast can be reached from Atami Station on the luxury Odoriko Line and the regular Ito Line, both of which are covered by the Japan Rail Pass.